ptsteadman/notebook/log.md

 Wednesday.
 Need to be responsible there.

 Now would be a good time to spend more time reading SICP, or writing by hand.

+### Friday, September 2nd 2016

+Things are much better.
+SingleSprout project went very well overall and was done in time.
+Having more fun at iHM.
+Good projects incoming.
+Everybody seems engaged and excited.
+Checks in the mail.

+Oh, and finally figured out a good way to yank in tmux.